rigrace/cacti-weathermap/README.md

-##cacti-weathermap
+## cacti-weathermap

 Plugin for [cacti](cacti.net)

 This is a port for use with tools, utilities, & libraries I see fit
 - This currently includes: Panzoom

-#There is no expetation that anyone cares
+# There is no expetation that anyone cares

-#No warranty expressed or otherwise to the functionality of the code presented here
+# No warranty expressed or otherwise to the functionality of the code presented here

-####Last merge of Cacti/plugin_weathermap into cacti-1.2.x_weathermap-develop_rigrace: 2025-12-07
+Last merge of Cacti/plugin_weathermap develop into cacti-1.2.x_weathermap-develop_rigrace: **2025-12-07**

  - functionality not yet verified